IceTheCoder/simple-maths-games/README.md

 ## How to use
 ### GUI-based
-- Open the 'simple-maths' folder in Unity Hub as a projec
+- Open the 'simple-maths' folder in Unity as a project.
-- Hit the Unity play button
+- Hit the Unity play button.
-- Enjoy
+- Enjoy.

 ### Terminal-based (legacy)
-- Open the Program.cs file in VSCode
+- Open the Program.cs file in VSCode.
-- Hit F5 to start debugging (i.e. running the program)
+- Hit F5 to start debugging (i.e. running the program).
-- Enjoy
+- Enjoy.

 ## Contact
 Project Link: https://github.com/IceTheDev2/Passwordsy/